Ty France Player Props: Mariners vs. Astros

 Ty France At The Plate

-- France has an RBI in 27 of 82 games this year, with multiple RBI in seven of them.
-He has also driven home three or more of his team's runs in two contests.
+- France has driven home a run in 27 games this year (32.5%), including more than one RBI in 8.4% of his games and producing three or more of his team's runs on two occasions..

-- He has scored in 50.0% of his games this year, with two or more runs scored in 12.2%.
+- He has scored a run in 41 games this season, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.